There are many “what not to say” lists out there. Here’s why those lists make things worse, not better.

 The majority of people who ask questions or say something are simply curious, not spiteful.
-They don’t intend to hurt or wound, but are simply trying to understand.
+These people are simply trying to understand – they aren’t intending to hurt or wound.

 People who make comments or do things that inspire these lists fall into one of three categories.